How to Optimize Your Website for ChatGPT in 2026

 - Short paragraphs — Each paragraph should make one clear point that AI can extract as a standalone fact.

 Avoid walls of marketing copy with no factual substance.
+The SE Ranking study of 129,000 domains found that pages with 19+ data points averaged 5.4 ChatGPT citations vs. 2.8 for data-light pages.
+Pages with expert quotes averaged 4.1 citations vs. 2.4 without.
 AI models ignore fluff and look for citable information.

 Step 5: Write a Clear Meta Description